 What you need to know about the Wells Fargo Reflect® Card

-The Wells Fargo Reflect® Card, with its $0 annual fee and long intro APR period for balance transfers and purchases, may be a good option if you’re looking to transfer a balance.
-It also comes with an incentive to pay on time.
+The Wells Fargo Reflect® Card may be a good option if you’re looking to transfer a balance.

 Who this card is good for

-The Wells Fargo Reflect® Card may not seem like it offers much ongoing value, since it doesn’t offer rewards.
-But the 21-month intro APR period could be good if your focus is handling debt and you need more than a year to pay it off.
+The Wells Fargo Reflect® Card may not seem like it offers much ongoing value but could be a good fit if your focus is handling debt.
 But if you don’t need as much time, you could consider another card that offers rewards — even if it has a shorter 0% APR offer.

 About the author: Kevin Payne is a freelance writer and the family travel and budget expert behind FamilyMoneyAdventure.com.
 He writes regularly for Club Thrifty, FinanceBuzz, Millennial Money, PT Money and Student Loan Planner.
 Kevin … Read more.